 IX.
-I. Principles Governing Use of ComputingTechnology Resources
+Principles Governing Use of Technology Resources

-A. User access is granted to an individual and mayshall not be transferred to or shared with another without explicit written authorization by the Vice President for Information SystemsTechnology, a designee, or the appropriate system administrator.
+A. User access is granted to an individual and shall not be transferred to or shared with another without explicit written authorization by the Vice President for Information Technology, a designee, or the appropriate system administrator.

-B. User access to computingtechnology resources is contingent upon prudent and responsible use-including following appropriate security measures.
+B. User access to technology resources is contingent upon prudent and responsible use including following appropriate security measures.

-C. The user mayshall not use computingtechnology resources for any illegal or unauthorized act; in particular, the user mayshall not use computingtechnology resources to violate any state or federal laws or any of the regulations specified in the Governing Regulations and Administrative Regulations, the Student Rights and Responsibilities handbook (Code of Student Conduct), the Rules of the University Senate, the Faculty Code, the University System Faculty Handbook, or the Staff Handbook.
+C. The user shall not use technology resources for any illegal or unauthorized act; in particular, the user shall not use technology resources to violate any state or federal laws or any of the regulations specified in the Governing Regulations and Administrative Regulations, the Student Rights and Responsibilities handbook (Code of Student Conduct), the Rules of the University Senate, the Faculty Code, the University System Faculty Handbook, or the Staff Handbook.

-D. The user mayshall not use computingtechnology resources for any commercial purpose without prior written authorization from the Vice President for Information SystemsTechnology, or a designee., or the appropriate[pdc2] system administrator.
+D. The user shall not use technology resources for any commercial purpose without prior written authorization from the Vice President for Information Technology, or a designee.

-E. ComputingTechnology resources mustshall be shared among users in an equitable manner.
-The user mayshall not participate in any behavior that unreasonably interferes with the fair use of computingtechnology resources by another.
+E. Technology resources shall be shared among users in an equitable manner.
+The user shall not participate in any behavior that unreasonably interferes with the fair use of technology resources by another.